-Before going into the details of how an NRI can invest in a private limited company in India, you should first be clear about your residential status for the year.
-You will be considered an NRI for a financial year if you meet the following criteria:
+Before going into the details of how can an NRI invest in a private limited company in India, you should first be clear about your residential status for the year.
+You will be considered an NRI for a financial year if you meet the following criteria

 If you meet either of the above criteria, you are considered an NRI for that financial year.
 Once you know your current residential status, you can be sure whether to invest in India as an NRI or whether you will be considered a resident for the current financial year.

 Before you take the decision to invest in a private limited company in India, there are certain considerations and caveats you should keep in mind.
-We have made a list of all the essential information you must know as an NRI before investing in a private limited company in India.
+We have made a list of all the essential information you must know as an NRI before investing in an Indian private limited company in India.
 Here is the list.

 The procedure for registering a private limited company in India is as follows: